kirjavascript/cakeybar/README.md

 # disabling pass-through allows the fixed component to capture mouse events
 fixed = false
 pass-through = true

-# the update interval in seconds
-interval = 3

 # format strings use a basic syntax for replacing named symbols with data
 format = "label: {symbol-name}"